Oriented Borel-Moore homologies of toric varieties: Künneth formula and a universal coefficient theorem

 ($C_4$) If we have maps $Y \times Z \to Y \to X$, where the first map is the canonical projection, then

 in $B_*(Y \times Z)$, i.e., operational cohomology classes are compatible with the exterior product.
 This also show that the maps $c$ are linear over the coefficient ring $B^*$ of the theory.

-Two of the three bivariant operations don't make sense when only talking about cohomology.
+Two of the three bivariant operations still make sense when restricted to the underlying cohomology theory.
 First of all, one defines the \emph{bivariant product} to simply be the composition of two bivariant classes.
 Moreover, for any morphism $f: X' \to X$ one can define the \emph{operational pullback}

 simply by setting